sunpech/sunpech-blog-hugo/content/posts/2013-06-17-man-of-steel-review.md

 ### Conclusion

 Overall, I liked the movie.
 It's not a bad movie by any means.
 It very much diverts from the traditional Superman stories.
-I would describe it as <b>Sci-Fi Superman</b>, which it succeeds at.
+I would describe it as **Sci-Fi Superman**, which it succeeds at.

 I'm being critical of one my favorite superheroes.
 Up to this point, my generation has had a Superman that is more lively and colorful than presented in this film.
 I wonder now, for the first time not only in this movie, but in some comics and video game, we are seeing a more darker Superman.
-See <a href="https://en.wikipedia.org/wiki/Injustice:_Gods_Among_Us">Injustice: Gods Among Us</a> (although it deals with another universes's villainous Superman).
+See [Injustice: Gods Among Us](https://en.wikipedia.org/wiki/Injustice:_Gods_Among_Us) (although it deals with another universes's villainous Superman).

 Superman is the modern-day mythology's hero.
 He says a lot about us as humans, what we wish for; incredible powers, strength, speed, invulnerability, compassion, truth, justice, etc. But it seems that there are portions of the movie, coming from Jonathan Kent of all people, that he should somehow not act on what Clark thinks is right, out of some concern that people will not accept or fear him-- that the world isn't ready.